eduardfina/Securechain/README.md

 ### Blockchain

-I developed the Smart Contracts using Solidity and deployed it on the Ethereum Sepolia Testnet.
+I developed the Smart Contracts using Solidity and deployed it on the Sepolia Testnet.

 As a development environment to test and deploy I used Hardhat.